EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

     New-NetIPAddress -InterfaceAlias Ethernet -IPAddress 10.1.1.8
     ````

-1. Exit form the remote PowerShell session.
+1. Exit from the remote PowerShell session.

     ````powershell
     Exit-PSSession
     ````

 ### Task 3: Demote the old domain controller

+#### Desktop experience

 Perform this task on CL1.